Casa Pacifica Centers for Children and Families

-CAREER PATH LEADING TO THIS POSITION:
+CAREER TRACK LEADING TO THIS POSITION:

 Annual compensation will be competitive and relocation assistance, if needed, is negotiable.
 A comprehensive benefits package will be provided.

-Casa Pacifica provides equal employment opportunity to all employees and applicants without regard to race, color, religious creed, sex, ancestry, national origin, citizenship or immigration status, age, gender, gender identity, gender expressions, sexual orientation, marital status, physical or mental disability or perceived disability, genetic information (as defined under the Genetic Information Nondiscrimination Act) or medical condition, including genetic characteristics, status as a victim or survivor of domestic violence, sexual assault, or stalking, uniform service member status, military status, or veteran status.
+Casa Pacifica provides equal employment opportunity to all employees and applicants without regard to race, color, religious creed, sex, ancestry, national origin, citizenship or immigration status, age, gender, gender identity, gender expressions, sexual orientation, marital status, physical or mental disability or perceived disability, genetic in39formation (as defined under the Genetic Information Nondiscrimination Act) or medical condition, including genetic characteristics, status as a victim or survivor of domestic violence, sexual assault, or stalking, uniform service member status, military status, or veteran status.

 Sign up for our monthly newsletter